bitRAKE/fasmg_playground/README.md

 Collection of fasmg code samples and small projects.

-*Don't forget to check out the wiki.*
+*Don't forget to check out the wiki and discussions.*